Dapr provides a way to determine its health using an HTTP

 - Determined for readiness and liveness

-/healthz endpoint can be used by health probes from the application hosting platform (for example Kubernetes).
-This topic describes how Dapr integrates with probes from different hosting platforms.
+/healthz endpoint integrate with health probes from the application hosting platform (for example, Kubernetes).

 When deploying Dapr to a hosting platform like Kubernetes, the Dapr health endpoint is automatically configured for you.